Luther Alexander Gotwald: Marriage

 Mary Gotwald's mother, Almena Caldwell King, died of diabetes on May 30, 1878.
 Luther Gotwald had been out West on church business and stopped in Springfield on his return train trip to find Almena on her death bed.
 He immediately telegraphed for Mary to come by train.
 He was at Almena's side when she died and was undoubtedly a great comfort to her.
 Unfortunately, Mary was unable to arrive until the next day.
-After Almena's death, various family members, including Mary's unmarried sister, Sarah Jane King, lived in the King Homestead.
+After Almena's death, various family members, including Mary's unmarried sister, Sarah Jane King, lived in the King homestead.
 When Luther and Mary Gotwald first returned to Springfield to serve as a minister, they first lived in the parsonage of his church.
-However, when he became a professor at Wittenburg, Luther and Mary Gotwald moved into the King Homestead on Ferncliff Place with Sarah Jane King, whom he called in his David King biography "one of the sweetest and best 'Old Maids' that the world has ever had".
-They continued to live in the King Homestead for the rest of their lives.
+However, when he became a professor at Wittenburg, they moved into the King homestead on Ferncliff Place with Sarah Jane King, whom he called in his David King biography "one of the sweetest and best 'Old Maids' that the world has ever had".
+They continued to live in the King homestead for the rest of their lives.
 They were living there at the time that Luther's famous heresy trial took place at nearby Wittenberg College.